Speak Wells Reminders: Presentation Strategies with You in Mind

 + Voice: Most people hate the sound of their own recorded voice

 Most people hate the sound of their own recorded voice, because it doesn’t have the same resonance that it has in our own head.
-The best thing to get over it is with “exposure therapy” and listen to yourself once and day and get used to how you sound.
+The best thing to get over it is with “exposure therapy” and listen to yourself once a day and get used to how you sound.
 Support your voice with a full, deep belly breath and your resonance will increase.
 And thankfully, no one sounds like this: https://www.youtube.com/watch?v=0cVlTeIATBs

 + General: The Magic of Three’s for audience retention, brevity and humor